-The University came with a goal—help students find jobs after college by preparing them earlier—and a brand framework (“Compass to my Career”).
+The University came to us with a brand framework (“Compass to my Career”).
 They had copious resources in multiple formats distributed at career services around the country and on different legacy web properties.
 Their student body was both online and in-person, and could be found worldwide.
 They asked for “blue sky” recommendations and ultimately, my recommendations were so compelling that they invested in the entire build.

 For personalization, I suggested a low-impact, secure way to integrate with part of the student information management system, allowing us to deliver content based on their “stage” or year in college and major, as well as deliver map based content like “job fairs near me” and career events.
 For engagement and utility, I worked with their education and career services team to outline a variety of tests and quizzes; developed ways to frame and personalize content channels to the student’s interest; developed lists of external content resources which could be automatically fed into the portal, meaning site content would be fresh with low overhead internally; and a personalized career planner tool which students could use to track their progress, using some principles of gameification.
 In addition, we worked with third party career sites to deliver real-time internship and jobs listings, data and information about various careers (“hot” careers and geographies; salary tools; etc.)

 Researcher, content and brand strategist, information architect